Physics-Informed Supervised Residual Learning for Electromagnetic Modeling: Physics-informed Supervised Residual Learning

-Note that the residual block with identity mappings \eq{eq20} is similar to the non-stationary iteration scheme \eq{eq12}.
-Motivated by such observation, we propose the physics-informed supervised residual learning (PISRL) blocks by embedding the non-stationary iteration scheme into the residual block.
-The PISRL block can be expressed mathematically as:
+It can be observed that the identity residual block \eq{eq11} has a similar update equation as the fixed-point iteration method \cref{eq8,eq9}.
+Motivated by this link, PhiSRL is proposed by embedding the fixed-point iteration method into the identity residual block.
+The stationary scheme can be written as: